josephabyt/Console/README.md

 ## 🧪 Example Usage

-To execute Console commands, you can use the Console.ExecuteCommand() method.
+To execute Console commands, you can use the `Console.ExecuteCommand()` method with its given parameters.
 Here is the list of all working commands:

 - `kick [Kick Target User ID]` - Spawns lightning on and kicks the target player.
 Send as all for the lightning to network.
 - `silkick [Kick Target User ID]` - Kicks the target player with no effects.